 Fluxfonts is a unique tool that cloaks your device’s unique font fingerprint by continuously installing and uninstalling new fonts that are generated on the fly.
-Version 2.0, released some days ago, is the first release of Fluxfonts that lets you protect for device running Windows 10.
+Version 2.0, released some days ago, is the first release of Fluxfonts that lets you protect your Windows 10 devices.

 You can download the latest release of Fluxfonts from GitHub releases.
 You can also find a new binary installer for Windows.
 Fluxfonts also supports Linux, MacOS, and FreeBSD.

 Note that the installer just sets up a background task.
 There’s no app or anything to open or anything to configure afterward.
 It just works by itself in the background.

 Fluxfonts is only made available for Windows 10 as Microsoft’s latest version of their operating system made it significantly easier to port a POSIX oriented program to Windows APIs.
 It only supports 32-bit apps, but those still run on 64-bit based systems.